hcy-0622/eurus-player/README.md

-# A React component library
+# A React based player component

 1. Build with Rollup
 2. Using React + TypeScript